 Andrew is passionate about the idea that God is present in the ordinary stuff of human life, that God is much more forgiving, compassionate and inclusive than we can possibly imagine.
 God is present not in trying to be something we’re not but in our ordinary humanity: in both our gifts and our vulnerability.
 Alice and Andrew walk their Golden Retriever dog every day, love beauty and enjoy its expression in the parks and beach of St Kilda.
 Andrew plays tennis, runs weekly, follows the Western Bulldogs, enjoys silence and would rather listen to a person than read a book!

 Teash believes that a large part of her role as pastor is to encourage others, celebrate their gifts and help people to see God in everyday life.
 Teash is very comfortable with doubt and sees it as an integral part of faith.
 She believes that God’s love is bigger than we can comprehend.
 Teash is delighted to be pastor at St Kilda Baptist and is thankful for their wonderful sense of community, passion for justice, and for their inclusivity.
 Teash doesn’t drink coffee but will happily have a cuppa tea with anyone.

 Administratively, the logistics of providing meals for 80-100 people is a mammoth task.
 The food donations are generous, but unpredictable.
 The volunteers are wonderful, but need support and coordination.

 Pastorally, it’s an even bigger and more important job.
 Community Kitchen is not so much about the meal, but about community.
-The diners are great folk, but many of them are very needy.
+The diners are great folk, but many of them have complex needs.
 Ross brings a wealth of pastoral experience and expertise.
 He does this not just at meal times, but also in visits and contact outside of set times.